 Guide For Creating A Wall Garden

 Gardener and landscape designers are becoming more creative and coming up with innovative ways to show off plants as accents.
 One of which is by incorporating a wall garden or vertical garden.
-Vertical gardens make a wonderful way to articulate any type of space whether it’s indoors or outside of your home.
+Vertical gardens make an excellent way to articulate any space, whether it's indoors or outside of your home.

 Here are some reasons why wall gardens are being loved by many, including urban landscape designers.

 1. Wall gardens breathe life into dull and boring architectural and urban structures.
 Just imagine yourself walking on a path lined with building after building and unexpectedly see a wall lined with greenery.
 It's such a refreshing scene for the eyes.
 It's also being utilized in the streets and long stretches of roads to reduce heat and carbon dioxide, as well as synthesize harmful toxins like carbon monoxide.

 2. Wall garden can fill up blank space and makes an excellent substitute for an artwork.
 Forget about bidding and shelling out dollars for the latest Picasso painting and get yourself a wall garden instead.
 Wall gardens won't be sensitive to touch and can be appreciated near or far by anyone.

 3. It creates an inviting presence.
 If your patio or backyard doesn't have a scenic view, a vibrant and lush wall garden can be very welcoming.
 Planting a wall garden on your indoor spaces makes a great accompaniment in enjoying your morning coffee.

 4. Wall gardens can offer you privacy.
 If you're looking for an alternative to tall trees, hedges or fences, consider a screen with a view.
 Plant your greens on supports instead of a wall.
 Similarly, if you live in an apartment where the only view you have is your neighbor's windows, hire a pro to construct a garden that floats right outside your window.
 Do check with your landlord if they allow this, though.